 Having said that, the actual procedure will result in some temporary side effects in the armpit region such as redness, soreness, swelling and sometimes even lumps.
 If done incorrectly, the treatment can lead to some of these side effects remaining there for more than a few weeks.
 The positive side effects are a huge reduction in armpit sweating, and quite often, a significant reduction in armpit hear and odor.

 The average cost of a miraDry treatment session is $3,000, and a treatment session consists of two 1-hour treatments spread across 3 months.
 Some clinics nowadays charge $2,000 up front for two sessions.
 Although many patients only need one session, a lot of clinics will still charge the full amount up front with no possibility of a refund in case you just end up needing or wanting one session.
 You should try to go to a clinic that charges you per session.
 In many developing countries, the cost of miraDry is sometimes even less than $1,000.

-miraDry is unfortunately not covered by insurance, since armpit sweating is considered to be a cosmetic problem.
+miraDry is unfortunately not covered by most health insurance plans, since armpit sweating is considered to be a cosmetic problem.
 However, most clinics that offer this treatment will provide low-interest payment plan options if needed.
-Many employers also provide health savings accounts to help you with medical expenses.
+Many employers also provide health savings accounts (HSA) or flexible spending accounts (FSA) to help you with medical expenses.
+You may be able to use those to pay for the miraDry procedure in some instances.